suffolklibraries/lgc/content/collections/events/the-big-strum-first-light.md

 town: Lowestoft
 postcode: 'NR33 0DG'
 cta: |-
-  This event is run by First light Festival, for more information please get in touch via:
+  This event is run by First Light Festival, for more information please get in touch via:

   [https://firstlightlowestoft.com/](https://firstlightlowestoft.com/)
 ---
-Following the success of the Ukulele ‘Strum Along’ at First Light 2019, we’re delighted that Brian Lever will be joining us once again to lead this popular activity in the Gardens.
+Brian Lever will be joining First Light Festival once again to lead this popular ukelele activity in the Gardens.